 If a finding within the general category of “Fire Prevention and Administrative Controls” is not against any of the fire protection DID elements listed above, then no adjustment of the fire frequency is applied.
 The analysis continues with Step 2.4.3.

-Record the appropriate changes to likelihood frequencies and in 2.1.8 Attachment 1.
+Record the appropriate changes to likelihood frequencies and AFs in Worksheet 2.1.8 in Attachment 1.
 Criteria for assigning transient or hot work likelihood ratings are discussed in Attachment 4.
 The fire ignition frequencies for transient and hot work fires with a low, medium, or high likelihood rating are provided in Attachment 4, Table A4.1.

-Step 2.4.3: for Compensatory Measures
+Step 2.4.3: Adjustment Factors for Compensatory Measures

-If any of the following compensatory measures are in place and credited with reducing the frequency of transient fuel or hot work fires for the fire area under analysis, the appropriate fire ignition source scenarios:
+If any of the following compensatory measures are in place and credited with reducing the frequency of transient fuel or hot work fires for the fire area under analysis, the following adjustments can be made for the appropriate fire ignition source scenarios:

-For transient combustible fire frequency: combustible control system exists with frequent surveillance patrols (at least once per shift) and a review of surveillance reports show no discovery of improperly stored combustibles
+For transient combustible fire frequency:

+If a combustible control system exists with frequent surveillance patrols (at least once per shift) and a review of surveillance reports show no discovery of improperly stored combustibles during the exposure period, the low likelihood rating FIF for transient fires from Table A4.1 in Attachment 4 and the TCCL HRR profile discussed in Attachment 5 may be used in the analysis of the transient fire scenario.

 For hot work fire frequency:

+If hot work is improbable in the fire area and a thorough review of hot work permits issued verified no hot work was performed in the fire area under review during the exposure period, the hot work fire frequency can be set to zero by applying an AF = 0.0 for the hot work fire ignition source scenarios.

-Record the appropriate (s) in 2.1.8 in Attachment 1.
+Record the appropriate FIF(s) and/or AF(s) in Worksheet 2.1.8 in Attachment 1.
 If none of the above listed compensatory measures are active for the fire area under analysis, no adjustment to the fire frequency is needed.

-Step 2.4.4:
+Step 2.4.4: Critical Area Adjustment Factors